 A collection of 71 sample cards used by the firm of Stephen A. Frost & Son ca. 1848-1937, which depict a wide variety of Venetian and Bohemian glass beads including numerous fancy lamp-wound beads.

-Created by the late Peter Francis, Jr., as the outreach arm of his Center for Bead Research.
-Supporters rebuilt the website and it is now managed by the American Museum of Natural History in New York City, which also holds his collected materials.
+Created by the late Peter Francis, Jr., as the outreach arm of his Center for Bead Research, supporters rebuilt this website which is now an archived source.
+The publications of the center are available for viewing here.

 University of Pennsylvania Museum of Archaeology and Anthropology

 The museum’s collections contain thousands of beads, as well as beadwork and items adorned with beads.